simon-ritchie/apysc/docs_src/source/string_addition_and_multiplication.md

 assert string_3 == 'Hello World!'
 ```

-But a Python built-in `str` + `String` value is not supported, for instance, the following code will raise the error:
+But a Python built-in `str` + `String` value is not supported; for instance, the following code raises an error:

 ```py
 import apysc as ap